phblj/phblj.github.io/source/The-Condors-Nest/index.md

 ## What's the venue like?

 The wedding will be outdoors.
 It's at 3pm, and it's supposed to be warm (upper 70s/low 80s) that time of year.
-We'll have some shade and refreshment available.
+The ceremony shouldn't be too long, and we'll have some shade and refreshment available afterwards.